This website uses cookies

 Jürg Gassmann

-Dr. Jürg Gassmann is an independent practitioner based in Switzerland.
-Since 2002, he has been acting as ‘outside in-house counsel’ for developers and investors where the business volume does not justify a senior lawyer on staff.
-He specialises in electricity generation (both renewable and traditional), resource valorisation, water/wastewater and similar infrastructure projects as well as advising venture capital investors.
-Before establishing his own practice, he was Of Counsel with Freshfields Bruckhaus Deringer in London; in an in-house legal role with Black & Veatch in Hong Kong and Kansas City; with a Swiss venture capital investor in Zurich; and with The Sumitomo Trust & Banking in Tokyo.
-Jürg took his licentiatus iuris at the University of Zurich in 1986 as well as his doctorate in law in 1989, following a research fellowship at the University of Tokyo.
+Dr. Jürg Gassmann is based in Ireland.
+He specialises in technology and infrastructure projects in the sustainability space, including electricity generation, resource valorisation, water/wastewater and similar infrastructure projects as well as advising venture capital investors.
+Since 2009, he has been part of Envisionation, a consultancy specialising in climate change issues and sustainability projects.
+Jurg was introduced to international law during his officer training in the Swiss Army and it formed part of his PhD course.
+His expertise has been applicable in cross-border pipeline as well as regional environmental projects.
+Before 2002, he was Of Counsel with Freshfields Bruckhaus Deringer in London; in an in-house legal role with Black & Veatch in Hong Kong and Kansas City; with a Swiss venture capital investor in Zurich; and with The Sumitomo Trust & Banking in Tokyo.
+Jürg took his doctorate in law at the University of Zurich in 1989, following a research fellowship at the University of Tokyo.
 He is qualified as a Swiss Rechtsanwalt and as an English solicitor (not practicing), and speaks German, English, French, Italian, Japanese, and some Urdu.
-He was an infantry officer in the Swiss Army and spends his leisure time with his family, historical fencing and researching history.

 Company